Elias-Contrubis/askBanner/README.md

 # askBanner
-A script to opens a chrome browser and logs into a Vassar student account given a pin number and ID number
+This is a Python script using the selenium package and importing webdriver to open a chrome browser and log into a Vassar student account.
+To use this script you would have to edit the code to include your own personal pin and ID numbers.